WRTG 1150 First-Year Writing and Rhetoric

 This book presents rhetorical strategies and conventions that students will use for each major assignment.

-- University of Colorado Program for Writing and Rhetoric.
-Knowing Words: A Guide to First-Year Writing and Rhetoric, 13th ed.
-(Fall 2016/ Spring 2016).
-Southlake, TX: Fountainhead Press, 2016.
+University of Colorado Program for Writing and Rhetoric.
+Knowing Words: A Guide to First-Year Writing and Rhetoric, 16th (Fall 2019/ Spring 2020).
+Fountainhead Press, 2019.